Making your office space more accessible is about so much more than ticking the health and safety boxes.

 While it may be easy to meet the minimum legal building access standards, taking extra steps to build a fully accessible space won’t go unnoticed by your clientele or employees.
 An accessible office fit-out shows your commitment to your staff and how much your value your customers.

-8 Renovations to make your office more accessible
+8 ways to make your building more accessible

 1. Add a wheelchair ramp